MT-GoCode/VdebuggerFollowup/README.md

 # Please follow https://docs.vllm.ai/en/stable/getting_started/installation/gpu.html for a guide on how to install VLLM.
 Depending on which wheels you chose to setup viper-main, you should install VLLM compiled with the same wheels.
 # FYI, this will install & force transformers = 4.51.3 and tokenizers == 0.21.0
 # Apparently VLLM messes with conda somehow... best not to do any more installation after this point.
+# VERY WEIRDLY ENOUGH, running VLLM in tmux, despite using the same conda envs, can break it.

 chmod +x download_models.sh # needs gdown
 ./download_models.sh